brian14708/wh-briefings/statements-releases/2021-06/2021-06-25-fact-sheet-continued-u-s-support-for-a-peaceful-stable-afghanistan.md

 modified_time: 2021-06-25 17:31:55-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/06/25/fact-sheet-continued-u-s-support-for-a-peaceful-stable-afghanistan/
 published_time: 2021-06-25 17:31:54-04:00
-title: 'FACT SHEET: Continued U.S. Support for a Peaceful, Stable Afghanistan'
+title: "FACT SHEET: Continued U.S. Support for a Peaceful, Stable\_Afghanistan"
 ---

 *The United States continues to use its full diplomatic, economic, and